Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ### Configuration

 - *Path*
   Enter the path to the property of the input object to be compared with.
+If the input data is of a primitive type, for instance *string* or *number*, you can also leave the path blank to compare the input data directly.

   > [Info] The properties of an entity you can refer to are described in the relevant API documentation.